 What does H.J.
 Res.
 144 actually do?

-Would veterans notice a direct change if H.J.
+Could the VA just write a new rule if H.J.
 Res.
 144 passes?

 Based on H.J.Res.
 144 bill text